lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Six principles of design:
+### Tufte's six principles of design: ###

 1. show comparisons, contrasts, differences

 2. show causality, mechanism, explanation, systemtic structure (intervention relies on manipulable causality -- can't do anything with the information without causality)

 3. show multiple variables (3 or more) -- the world is multivariate

 4. completely integrate words, numbers, maps, graphics, etc, etc

 5. documentation must thorouhgly describe evidence and its sources, provide complete measurement scales

 6. presentations succeed based on their content. for better presentations, get better content.